-33. Administered Assets and Liabilities
+Administered Assets and Liabilities 33.

-AASB 1050.7(c)(d) AASB 1055.7(a) Treasury Mandates Budget 2018 2018 201 \$'000 \$'000 \$'00 Administered Assets Receivables Land and buildings [Other material categories] Total Administered Assets Administered Liabilities Liability to Consolidated Fund [Other material categories] Total Administered Liabilities

-\This column is only required when an entity has included administered items in its original budgeted financial statements presented to Parliament.
+AASB 1050.7(c)(d) AASB 1055.7(a) Treasury Mandates Budget 2018 2018 2017 \$'000 \$'000 \$'000 • Administered Assets Receivables Land and buildings [Other material categories] Total Administered Assets Administered Liabilities Liability to Consolidated Fund [Other material categories] Total Administered Liabilities This column is only required when an entity has included administered items in its original budgeted financial statements proceeded to Parliament.
+The solume must be emitted where this has not assured financial statements presented to Parliament.
 The column must be omitted where this has not occurred.
 [Refer Note 29 for details regarding major variances between budget and actual for 2017].

 Commentary on Administered Assets and Liabilities AASB 1050.11 1.
 An entity may manage government assets in the capacity of an agent and may incur liabilities which may, for example, involve a future disbursement from the Consolidated Fund or other Fund, but which will not involve a reduction of assets controlled by the entity.
 Assets and liabilities of this type are referred to in AASB 1050 Administered Items as administered assets and liabilities.
 AASB 1050.7(c)(d) AASB 1050.11 Treasury Mandates 2.
 Administered assets and liabilities are not recognised in the Statement of Financial Position but are required by AASB 1050 to be disclosed in the notes, showing separately each major class of asset and liability.
 The Code extends these requirements to all NSW GGS entities.
 AASB 1050.24 3.
 Administered assets and liabilities are reported on the same basis adopted for the recognition of assets and liabilities in the financial statements.
-4. Entities must disclose administered assets and liabilities including receivables, land and buildings and other material categories.
+2 4.
+Entities must disclose administered assets and liabilities including receivables, land and buildings and other material categories.
 Receivables include administered income receivable (e.g. Consolidated Fund - taxes, fees and fines) and any deductions for the allowance for impairment.
-AASB 1050.17 5.
-Any liability to Consolidated Fund calculated in the summary of compliance that Treasury Mandates relates to transfer payments must be disclosed in the administered assets and liabilities note.
+AASB 1050.17 Treasury Mandates 5.
+Any liability to Consolidated Fund calculated in the summary of compliance that relates to transfer payments must be disclosed in the administered assets and liabilities note.
 For further information regarding the calculation, refer to the commentary to the summary of compliance.
 AASB 1055.7(a) 6.
 An entity with administered items included in its original budgeted financial statements presented to Parliament must disclose the corresponding budgeted amount for these items for the current financial year.
 AASB 1055.7(b) 7.
 Entities disclosing original budgeted amounts for administered items must quantify major variances between the budgeted and actual amounts for these items, and give detailed reasons for the variances in Note 29.